vannguyengd/gooddata-ui/docs/30_tips__improve_performance.md

 The decorator needs settings object to be handed over as a parameter to configure where the cache should be applied and to what size should the cache grow.
 Once the max size of the cache is reached, the items are removed using LRU policy.

-We have provided the recommended caching options (see `RecommendedCachingConfiguration` within the `@gooddata/sdk-backend-base` package.
+You can find the recommended caching options in `RecommendedCachingConfiguration` within the `@gooddata/sdk-backend-base` package.

 ### Caching backend configuration options